 4. The Diversification of Your Investment Portfolio

-Real estate has long been viewed as a more stable investment when compared to the volatility often seen in stock markets.
-When you choose to rent out your home instead of selling it, you add a layer of diversification to your investment portfolio.
+Real estate is often a more stable investment than the stock market.
+Renting out your home instead of selling it helps diversify your investment portfolio.

 This diversification can act as a financial safety net, cushioning you against the potential downturns in other investment sectors like stocks or bonds.